 This top is stand-out for its durability.
 Given the tightly woven face fabric, it is incredibly durable that can be worn anywhere!
 It doesn't snag or grab easily and can take abrasion.
 Through our testing period, we noted no stitching fly-aways or holes after three months of intensive use.
 The fabric is not nearly as fragile as other Merino wool options, ensuring its use for the years to come.

 This is not a high-value option.
-Its performance is sub-par and the price is high at $110 is way too high for what you get.
-For that price, you can purchase a much higher value product with better features.
-However, if a durable merino wool layer is what you seek, it might be worth paying this high price.
+Its overall performance is not top-tier, and the price is pretty high.
+You can purchase a higher value product with better features.
+However, if a durable merino wool layer is what you seek, it might be worth throwing down the coin.